lkndl/ab12phylo/README.md

 #### Genes and References
 If data for several genes is supplied, AB12PHYLO will restrict the analysis to samples that are present for all genes.
 If this causes a lot of samples to be dropped, it might be worth leaving out a gene entirely by setting `-g` = `--genes` manually.
-If you somehow have `No samples shared across all genes`, there might be some trace files that seemingly belong to another gene.
+If you somehow have `No samples shared across all genes`, there might be some trace files that seemingly belongs to another gene.

 Passing references is closely inter-linked: If a directory of reference files is supplied via `-rd` = `--ref_dir`, the package will try to match the `.FASTA` files inside to genes *by their filename*.
 For example, `ITS1F.fasta` will be matched to trace data from the *ITS1F* gene.
 Alternatively, an ordered list of reference files can be passed via `-rf` = `--ref`, and file names will be ignored.

-If you're feeling this neat and precise and set both the genes and individual references, be careful: The pipeline deliberately matches references and genes *by order* in this case.
-So this will make a mess:
+If you're feeling this neat and precise and set both the genes and individual references, be careful: The pipeline will then deliberately match references and genes *by order*.
+Therefore, this will make a mess:

 ```bash
 -g ITS1F OPA10 -rf ../opa10.fasta ITS1F.phy